rclone/rclone/MANUAL.md

 The default is `1m`.
 Use 0 to disable.

-If you set the stats interval then all command can show stats.
+If you set the stats interval then all commands can show stats.
 This can be useful when running other commands, `check` or `mount` for example.

+Stats are logged at `INFO` level by default which means they won't show at default log level `NOTICE`.
+Use `--stats-log-level NOTICE` or `-v` to make them show.
+See the [Logging section](#logging) for more info on log levels.

+### --stats-log-level string ###

+Log level to show `--stats` output at.
+This can be `DEBUG`, `INFO`, `NOTICE`, or `ERROR`.
+The default is `INFO`.
+This means at the default level of logging which is `NOTICE` the stats won't show - if you want them to then use `-stats-log-level NOTICE`.
+See the [Logging section](#logging) for more info on log levels.

 ### --stats-unit=bits|bytes ###

-By default data transfer rates will be printed in bytes/second.
+By default, data transfer rates will be printed in bytes/second.

 This option allows the data rate to be printed in bits/second.